Raistm/teem/README.md

 ### Unit Tests

-The teem app comes preconfigured with unit tests.
+The teem-actas app comes preconfigured with unit tests.
 These are written in Jasmine, which we run with the Karma Test Runner.
 We provide a Karma configuration file to run them.